 Key Takeaways

-- Oregon has both judicial and non-judicial foreclosure processes
+- Oregon uses both judicial and non-judicial foreclosure processes

-- Homeowners have rights during the foreclosure process
+- Homeowners retain selling rights during pre-foreclosure periods

 Understanding Foreclosure in Eugene, Oregon